pixlee/pixlee-ios-sdk/README.md

 # About the SDK
 Before accessing the Pixlee API, you must initialize the `PXLClient`.
 To set the API key, what can be set with the  `apiKey` property on `PXLClient.sharedClient`.
 You can then use that singleton instance to make calls against the Pixlee API.

-To load PXLPhotos(contents) in an album there are two methods https://developers.pixlee.com/reference#get-approved-content-from-album or https://developers.pixlee.com/reference#get-approved-content-for-product.
+To load PXLPhotos(content) in an album there are two methods https://developers.pixlee.com/reference#get-approved-content-from-album or https://developers.pixlee.com/reference#get-approved-content-for-product.

 If you are retriving the content for one album you'll want to use the `PXLAlbum` class.
 Create an instance by calling `PXLAlbum(identifier: <ALBUM ID HERE>)`.
 You can then set `sortOptions` and `filterOptions` as necessary (see the header files for more details) before calling `loadNextPageOfPhotos:` to load photos.
-You can load the PXLPhotos(contents) via the `PXLClient`, You just have to use the `loadNextPageOfPhotosForAlbum(album, completionHandler)`.
-It will load the album's contents as pages, and calling `loadNextPageOfPhotos:` successively will load each page in turn with returning the newly loaded contents in the completion block, and updating the album's contents array to get all of the contents.
+You can load the PXLPhotos(content) via the `PXLClient`, You just have to use the `loadNextPageOfPhotosForAlbum(album, completionHandler)`.
+It will load the album's content as pages, and calling `loadNextPageOfPhotos:` successively will load each page in turn with returning the newly loaded content in the completion block, and updating the album's content array to get all of the content.

 # Get Started with Demo App
 1. open **Example** folder in terminal.